GAM-team/GAM/wiki/Administrators.md

 ```

 ## Copy non-system admin roles from a source workspace to a target workspace
-This requires GAM version 7.18.01 or higher.

-In the source workspace to the following:
+In the source workspace do the following:
 ```
 gam redirect csv ./SourceNonSystemRoles.csv print adminroles privileges nosystemroles formatjson quotechar "'"
 ```